fioprotocol/fio.chronicle/README.md

 * Clang, version 11.0.1
 * LLVM, version 7.1.0.

-The build and install scripts are located in ./scripts directory.
+#### Build
 The build script takes one argument, the directory where to find or install the build dependencies including Boost, Clang, and LLVM.
 It is recommended to use a non-system level directory such as '/opt'.
 Note that any future builds, if given the same directory, will reuse those build dependencies.

-#### Build
 To build fio.chronicle, execute the following command;
 ```shell
 ./scripts/build.sh /opt